marcusoftnet/marcusoftnet.github.io/_posts/2017-02-24-comments-on-board-practices-4.md

 Typically you need only 2 colours of stickies:

 * **Normal** - pale yellow is normal choice for this type of work.
 It's also easy to use since that color is abundant and commonly present too.
 It's also a very bland color, just as this is just normal attention needed.
-* **Prioritised, expedite or urgent** - red or pink is a normal choice for this work since that signals urgency (in most cultures).
+* **prioritized, expedite or urgent** - red or pink is a normal choice for this work since that signals urgency (in most cultures).
 Make it stand out from whatever color your normal work has.
 It's easy to find in most stores

 There can of course be more fine-grained prioritisation needed but I've often found that it can be handled with the order of the stickies in the columns (top more important - lower less important).